mozilla/ichnaea/docs/metrics.rst

 Rate Control Metrics
 --------------------

-The optional `rate controller <rate-control>`_ can be used to dynamically set the global locate sample rate and prevent the data queues from growing without bounds.
+The optional :ref:`rate controller <auto-rate-controller>` can be used to dynamically set the global locate sample rate and prevent the data queues from growing without bounds.
 There are several metrics emitted to monitor the rate controller.

 rate_control.locate
 ^^^^^^^^^^^^^^^^^^^
-``rate_control.locate`` is a gauge that reports the current setting of the `global locate sample rate <global-rate-control>`_, which may be unset (100.0), manually set, or set by the rate controller.
+``rate_control.locate`` is a gauge that reports the current setting of the :ref:`global locate sample rate <global-rate-control>`, which may be unset (100.0), manually set, or set by the rate controller.

 rate_control.locate.target
 ^^^^^^^^^^^^^^^^^^^^^^^^^^